-There are waves of immigrants coming from all over the country trying to make a living in this big city.
+There are waves of immigrants from all over the country trying to make a living in this big city.
 They bring with them various culinary treasures to relish.

 Here are the top street foods that everyone from billionaires to beggars relishes.

-01 Pani Puri
+01. Pani Puri

 Want to taste something heavenly?
 Try this lip-smacking street snack.
 Known by various names throughout India, this blissful dish is a burst of flavors in your mouth.

-02 Vada Paav
+02. Vada Paav

 Known as a poor man’s burger, the Vada Paav can be found in every nook and corner of Mumbai.

-It is served with sweet and spicy chutneys, fried chilies, and garlic powdered chutney.
+It is served with sweet and spicy chutneys, fried chilies, and powdered garlic chutney.
 Mumbai boasts of more than 50,000 Vada Paav stalls.

-03 Paav Bhaaji
+03. Paav Bhaaji

-An assortment of various mashed and cooked vegetables and seasonal spices and seasonings, Paav Bhaji, is an evergreen favorite!
+An assortment of various mashed and cooked vegetables and seasonal spices and seasonings, Paav Bhaji is an evergreen favorite!

-Served in a tray with onions, lemons, and a dollop of butter, you can never get enough of its mouth-watering flavors.
+Served in a tray with onions, lemons, and a dollop of butter, you can never get enough of its mouthwatering flavors.

 It is impossible to have never heard of Frankie when in Mumbai.
 Mumbai boasts of being the birthplace of this dish.

-It was created by Mr. Amarjit Tibb, who was heavenly inspired by the Lebanese style pita bread wraps when he visited Beirut.
+It was created by Mr. Amarjit Tibb, who was heavenly inspired by the Lebanese-style pita bread wraps when he visited Beirut.

 Frankie consists of flour wraps filled with Mutton, Chicken, eggs, mashed potatoes, and spicy sauces.

-05 Bhel Puri
+05. Bhel Puri

 Want to taste the best Bhel Puris, head straight to Mumbai beaches.

-Made from puffed rice, tomatoes, onions, spices, tamarind sauce, coriander leaves.
+Made from puffed rice, tomatoes, onions, spices, tamarind sauce, and coriander leaves.
 It is a flavorful delicacy that can be enjoyed at any time of the day.
-It’s impossible to have enough of this dish, and it leaves you wanting for more.
+It’s impossible to have enough of this dish, and it leaves you wanting more.

 Originally a South Indian delicacy, this dish has made its way into every Mumbaikar’s heart and home.

-Made from a fermented rice batter, this round and the crispy dish is often served with coconut chutney, tomato chutney and pudina chutney, and Sambar.
+Made from a fermented rice batter, this round and crispy dish is often served with coconut chutney, tomato chutney and pudina chutney, and Sambar.

 The list of Dosa’s is never-ending.
-Ranging from plain dosa to Schezwan Dosa, Chinese Dosa, American Choupsey Dosa, Masala Dosa, and the newest Chocolate Dosa.
+Ranging from plain Dosa to Schezwan Dosa, Chinese Dosa, American Choupsey Dosa, Masala Dosa, and the newest Chocolate Dosa.